On the vanishing of Relative Negative K-theory: introduction

 Firstly, we consider the case when $f$ is a smooth affine map.
 We discuss such a case in Section \ref{using KST}.
 Using the technique of \cite{KS} and \cite{KST}, we prove the following

 \begin{theorem} Let $f: X \to S$ be a smooth, affine map of noetherian schemes.
 Assume that $\dim S= d.$ Then $K_{-n}(f)=0$ for $n>d+1$ and $f$ is $K_{-n}$-regular for $n>d.$ \end{theorem}

+However, we observe that the above theorem also holds for smooth, quasi-projective maps with a reduced base (see Theorem \ref{smooth quasiprojective}).
+But for a non-reduced base the result may fail (see Remarks \ref{regularity fails in general}, \ref{false in surface case}).

 Secondly, we consider the case when $f$ is smooth, but may not be affine.
 In this situation, we are able to prove a vanishing result for relative negative homotopy $K$-groups assuming the resolution of singularities.
 We prove such a result in Section \ref{KH vanish}.
-In Section \ref{KH vanish}, all the schemes are defined over a field $k$ and we assume that the resolution of singularities holds over $k$.
-Here is our result \begin{theorem} Let $f: X\to S$ be a smooth and surjective map of noetherian schemes over a field $k$.
-Assume that $\dim S=d.$ Then $KH_{-n}(f)=0$ for $n>d+1$ and $H_{cdh}^{d}(S, \mathcal{K}_{-1, cdh}^{f})= KH_{-d-1}(f).$ Here $\mathcal{K}_{n, cdh}^{f}$ is the cdh-sheafification of the presheaf $U \mapsto K_{n}(U, f^{-1}U).$ \end{theorem}

-However, we notice that the surjectivity of $f$ can be dropped in the above result when $f$ is an \'etale map (see Remark \ref{surj} and Theorem \ref{etale}).
-Using the Theorem \ref{Smooth,surjective}, we show that $KH_{-n}(\mathbb{P}_{X}^{t})=0$ for $t\geq 0$ and $n>d,$ where $X$ is a $d$-dimensional noetherian scheme over $k$ (see Corollary \ref{projective}).
+In Section \ref{KH vanish}, all the schemes are defined over a field $k.$